Industrial Fastener · Anchors Series

 The internal expander plug must be driven a specific distance — too little and the anchor isn't fully expanded; too much and the threads can be damaged.
 The setting tool stops at the correct depth.
 Each anchor diameter has a matching setting tool.

-Need a quote on Drop-In Anchor?
+Ready to quote Drop-In Anchor?